diegojlima/AIppointment/README.md

 #### CI/CD Pipeline

-The project includes a GitHub Actions workflow that automatically deploys changes when code is pushed to the main branch:
+The project includes a GitHub Actions workflow that automatically deploys changes when code is pushed to the main branch (requires setup):

 1. Code is pushed to the main branch
 2. GitHub Actions workflow is triggered